 Otherwise, the Acura Integra, which debuted on March 27, 1986, was very similar to the JDM car except for its left-hand drive and 5-mph bumpers.

 The Acura version was available in three- or five-door form, in two grades: RS and LS.
-Both grades had the DOHC engine with PGM-FI fuel injection, four-wheel disc brakes, torque-sensitive power steering, 195/60HR14 tires, and the array of the minor convenience items American buyers had come to expect from all but the most basic Japanese cars.
+Both grades had the DOHC engine with PGM-FI fuel injection, four-wheel disc brakes, torque-sensitive power steering, 195/60HR14 tires, and the array of minor convenience items American buyers had come to expect from all but the most basic Japanese cars.
 A four-speed automatic transmission was optional, but more than half of buyers chose the standard five-speed manual.

 Although both the RS and LS had the same size wheels and tires, Integra RS models made do with wheel covers, while the LS had alloy wheels.
-(The ones on the cars in the photos are not all original — some seem to have been borrowed from the second-generation Integra.)
+(The ones on the cars in the photos are not all original — some seem to have been borrowed from a second-generation Integra.)
 The pricier Integra LS also had cruise control, an AM/FM cassette player with graphic equalizer, and better carpeting.

 The three-door LS had a pop-up sunroof, while the five-door had power windows and power door locks.
 Regrettably, air conditioning was a dealer-installed option, part of American Honda’s odd and sometimes vexatious “no factory options” merchandising strategy.
 (Honda was not nearly so rigid about that in other markets.)